THIS PAGE PERTAINS TO LAST YEAR’S EVENT.

 Kate Highnam has a background in Computer Science and Business, focusing on security, embedded devices, and accounting.
 At the University of Virginia, her thesis was a published industrial research paper containing an attack scenario and repair algorithm for drones deployed on missions with limited ground control contact.
 After joining Capital One as a Data Engineer, Kate has developed features within an internal DevOps Pipeline and Data Lake governance system.
 Currently, she builds machine learning models to assist cybersecurity experts and enhance defenses.

-Kate Highnam is speaker of the following session:
+Kate Highnam is speaking in the following session:

 Michael Kelly B.Sc.(Hons), PhD (Maths, UNSW)